-UC health facilities must adopt local policies and procedures addressing implementation of this Policy.
+Health facilities must adopt local policies and procedures addressing implementation of this Policy.
 All such policies and procedures must be consistent with this Policy and with local conditions and existing requirements applicable to the health facilities and health information.
-Health facilities should develop and post their local implementation policies and procedures, if at all possible in the languages commonly spoken in the local community, and make these policies accessible on their websites.
+Health facilities should develop and post their local implementation policies and procedures and post this Policy, if at all possible in the languages commonly spoken in the local community, and make these policies accessible on their websites.
 Staff, including any relevant volunteers, should be well-trained in these policies and procedures.